 The first step in learning to read is for children to recognize letters from favorite books or the alphabet song.
 The next milestone is for them to connect those letters to sounds.
 Many children will start identifying the first letter in their name or letters in famous logos.
 Then, it’s time to move to combinations of letters and develop an awareness of syllables up to the point the child can recognize and “read” simple words.
 From then on it’s all about singling out “unknown words”, highlighting punctuation, and practicing.

-Helping Children with Dyslexia Read
+Helping Dyslexic Children Read

 However, some children find it harder than others to learn how to read.
 One in five children struggles with dyslexia, the most common learning disability.
 Dyslexic children struggle with reading due to the fact they have difficulty identifying speech sounds and learning how they relate to letters and words.
 Spelling mistakes and even late speaking are also signs of dyslexia.
 Yet, learning how to read with dyslexia is not impossible, only a challenge.
 With the right approach and positive attitude, many children can overcome this barrier.

 Parents and educators can use the following simple strategies to encourage and help young children who struggle to learn how to read:

 - Choose the right books!
 Reading books that aren’t designed for dyslexic children can be frustrating.
 Make sure you choose fun interesting books with big “dyslexia font,” wide spacing and short chapters.

 - Read the text out loud – this will help the new readers with word decoding (translating print into speech by matching letters or words together) and older children to gain confidence.